Overcoming Challenges When Implementing KPIs

 KPI Challenge 1: Choosing Key Performance Indicators

-So look at the KPIs that affect your customers, but also look at KPIs that you can implement per department, and/or per person.
+Also look at the KPIs that measure per department, and/or per person.
 A great example of this is of a sales team; track the sales vs time spent of each sales person, then as a department.
 You can use these results to identify if this is a strong or weak part of your business.
-Once you understand how they’re performing, you can then make changes to boost your sales, which in turn will produce more revenue for your business.
+Once you understand how they’re performing, you can then make changes to boost your sales, which in turn will impact your bottom line for the better.

 KPI Challenge 2: Implementing Key Performance Indicators

-You can use KPIs as a way to bridge the gap between you and your team.
-Sit down as equals and share your goals, insights and pain – your staff will understand that, in fact, you are actually human (not just their boss).
+Use KPIs as a way to bridge the gap between you and your team.
+Sit down with them and share your goals, insights and pain – your staff will understand that, in fact, you are actually human (not just their boss).
 Once you’re on the same page, you’ll notice you start working more harmoniously.
-There’s even evidence of staff that know what’s expected of them being more engaged and more willing to go above and beyond for their job.
+Staff that know what’s expected of them will be more engaged and more willing to go above and beyond for their job.

 KPI Challenge 3: Measuring Key Performance Indicators

 Once you’ve chosen what to measure, it’s time for the longest part of the entire process: tracking and measuring your results.
-Now, there are a fair few businesses out there, of various sizes, which will implement Key Performance Indicators in their company but fail to ever evaluate the data they push out.
+Some businesses will implement Key Performance Indicators but fail to evaluate the data they push out.
 This is surprising, as it’s such as waste of time and effort to not use the information.

-The biggest benefit of measuring your KPI results is the ability to prevent financial disaster, rather than attempt to fix it down the line.
+The top benefit of measuring your KPI results is the ability to prevent financial disaster.
 Because these metrics are in real-time, you can log in to your forecasting software and get a great idea of how you’re performing at a glance.
-There are also alerts you can set up to let you know if you’re reaching a low level in your bank account.
-Prevention is always better than cure.

 KPI Challenge 4: Consistency with Key Performance Indicators